alexkleiman/inits/README.md

 dotfiles
 ========

-These are my settings and configurations for a variety of applications that I use.
+These are init files for various applications that I frequently use.